Buy Property in Montenegro — Complete Guide for Foreign Buyers

 Four to twelve weeks end-to-end.
 A preliminary contract (predugovor) with a 10 % deposit is signed first, followed by 2–8 weeks of due diligence by your independent lawyer.
 The main contract (glavni ugovor) is signed before a Montenegrin notary, after which the 3 % transfer tax is paid within 15 days and ownership is registered at the UPN.
 The full process can be completed remotely via a notarised power of attorney — you don’t have to be in the country.

-Since the November 2025 reform, purchases of €200,000 or more qualify for a temporary residency permit (privremeni boravak), valid for one year and renewable annually while you remain the owner.
+Under the January 2026 amendments to the Law on Foreigners, non-EU buyers who purchase property with a tax-assessed value of €150,000 or more qualify for a temporary residency permit (privremeni boravak), valid for one year and renewable annually while you remain the owner.
 Spouse and minor children can be included.
 There is no minimum stay requirement.
 After five years of continuous legal residence you can apply for permanent residency; after ten years, citizenship.
 Montenegro is not part of the Schengen area — the permit does not grant EU travel rights.

 The main one-off cost is a 3 % transfer tax (porez na prenos), flat rate on the contract price.
 Annual property tax ranges 0.25–1 % of assessed value depending on the municipality.
 Rental income is taxed at a flat 9 %.
 Capital gains on a primary residence held longer than 3 years are untaxed; investment-property gains are also taxed at 9 %.
 There is no wealth tax.